-Obsessing about your boyfriend is a "rite of passage" when you are a teen or in college, but it apparently doesn't end there.
-Many women who experience this obsession about their new boyfriend are in their 30s, 40s, 50s, and beyond.
+Obsessing about your boyfriend is a "rite of passage" when you are a teen or in college, but apparently, it doesn't end there.
+Many women who experience this obsession are in their 30s, 40s, 50s, and beyond.

 Women may get pickier as they get older and more accomplished, but they cannot shake off the obsession with getting the phone call, email, or good night text.

-For the women in my office, this most likely means the guy is giving them some attention to fuel their ability to obsess about him.
-However, many times the obsession takes over and women may find they cannot stay focused at work, which begins feelings of doubts.
+For the women in my office, this most likely means the guy is giving them some attention to fuel their obsession.
+But many times, the obsession takes over and women may find they cannot stay focused at work, which begins feelings of doubts.